Bachelor’s in Psychology

 Since there are so many options for bachelor of psychology programs, we have chosen some well-known and highly-rated ones to profile below.

 Duke University’s Trinity College of Arts and Sciences offers two undergraduate degrees in psychology: a Bachelor of Arts (AB) and a Bachelor of Science (BS), along with a minor in Psychology.
 Duke’s program is ranked in USA Today’s 10 Best US Psychology Colleges and in Niche’s Best Psychology Colleges in America lists, as well as other rankings.
 Duke’s program provides students with an in-depth study of psychology, and graduates will leave with a better understanding of human behavior and the ability to research and understand data.
-The undergraduate degree in psychology covers the field from a scientific view to a societal view, giving students a well-rounded introduction into the field.
+The undergraduate degree in psychology covers the field from a scientific view to a societal view, giving students a well-rounded introduction to the field.
 Eleven psychology courses are required to complete the AB degree and courses are laid out by “depth area.”
 Depth areas of coursework include General, Abnormal/Heath, Biological, Cognitive, Developmental, and Social.
-One upper level seminar course is required to graduate, as well as one course in methods and statistics.
+One upper-level seminar course is required to graduate, as well as one course in methods and statistics.
 The BS degree requires completion of all AB degree requirements as well as a course in quantitative studies and five electives.
 The psychology minor comprises five courses in psychology.

 Rice University in Houston offers a Bachelor of Arts (BA) in Psychology that prepares graduates for graduate, medical, or law school, or for other bachelor’s level occupations.
 Rice is ranked fifth in Niche’s 2017 Best Colleges for Psychology in America.
 Rice’s program requires a total of 120 hours to graduate, 60 of which must have been accumulated at Rice and 48 of which must consist of upper-level courses (300 level and above).
 Over half of the upper-level course requirement (24 hours) must be completed at Rice and a GPA of 2.00 must be maintained in all psychology courses.
 The BA degree consists of 17 core courses and 30 hours of selected substance courses.
 Courses include Introduction to Social Psychology, Psychology of Language, Abnormal Behavior, Research Methods – Psychology, Psychology of Emotion and Motivation, Election Systems, Organizational Psychology, Medical Human Factors, Stereotyping and Prejudice, and Decision Making/Problem Solving.